dram1964/cloudarchitect/docs/azure/storage.md

 Stored access policies can be associated to Service SAS keys, to give you the option to revoke permissions without having to regenerate the storage account keys.
 The only way to revoke permissions on ad-hoc SAS keys is to regenerate the SA Shared Keys

+## Replication Strategies

+1. LRS - Locally Redundant Storage.
+Data is replicated to a second copy in the same data centre
+2. ZRS - Zone Redundant Storage.
+Data is replicated across three availability zones in the same region.
+3. GRS - Geo Redundant Storage.
+Data is replicated to a secondary region.
+Regional data is also replicated locally with LRS.
+4. RA-GRS - Read-Access GRS.
+Provides read-access to data in the secondary region.
+5. GZRS - Geo-Zone Redundant Storage.
+Data is replicated across three availability zones in the primary region, and also replicated to a secondary region across three availability zones.
+6. RA-GZRS - Read-Access GZRS.
+Provides read-access to data in the secondary region.

 ## Azure Blob Storage

 Blob Storage is optimised for massive amounts of unstructured data such as text or binary data.